 After that, you can start cooking your chicken and malunggay soup.

-- a thumb-sized piece of ginger, peeled and finely sliced
+- 1 thumb-sized knob ginger peeled and finely sliced

-- 2 stalks of lemongrass, finely sliced (see tips)
+- 2 stalks lemongrass finely sliced (see tips)

-- 2 to 4 bird’s eye chilis (siling labuyo), finely chopped
+- 2 to 4 bird’s eye chilies finely chopped

 - patis (fish sauce) to taste

 Heat the cooking oil in a pot.
 Saute the garlic, ginger, onion, chilis and lemongrass until fragrant.